-You may begin.
+You may turn to Page 2 and begin.

 Record the time.
 After students have been working on Book 3 for approximately 30 minutes, you may allow them to take a five-minute break.

 During the break, students may stand at their seats and stretch quietly without talking.
 If a five-minute break is allowed, the ending time should be adjusted so that students will have a total of 60 minutes to work on this test.